kmuniba98/keikaku-pet/README.md

 1. Download Android Studio
-2. Clone this repository into Android Studio
+2. Clone this repository into Android Studio *[Here](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) is link from How to Geek to Clone a Repository *Click: File > New > Project from Version Control... > Git *Then choose your save location folder and name for project on your local device and click "Clone".
 3. Install Emulator or Set up Android Device in developer mode

 ### Installing